Four (composition)

 "Four" is a 1954 jazz standard.
 It was first recorded and arranged in 1954 by jazz trumpeter Miles Davis and released on his album Miles Davis Quartet.
 It is a 32-bar ABAC form.

-The song composition officially credits jazz trumpeter Miles Davis as the writer.
+The song composition officially credits Davis as the writer.
 However, there is some controversy that it may have actually been composed by someone and purchased by Davis.
 The American jazz saxophonist Eddie "Cleanhead" Vinson has claimed ownership for the song.